Formulation, existence, and computation of boundedly rational dynamic user equilibrium with fixed or endogenous user tolerance: Introductory remarks

+As a demonstration of the computational significance of the proposed formulations, three computational algorithms, based on the VI and DVI formalisms, are proposed and tested on several networks.
+The first one is a fixed-point method; the second one is a self-adaptive projection method adapted from \cite{HL2002}; and the third one is a proximal point method \citep{Konnov}.
+These three algorithms enjoy rigorous convergence results given certain notions of monotonicity of the operator; namely strong monotonicity (fixed-point method), pseudo monotonicity (self-adaptive projection), and quasi monotonicity (proximal point method).
+Our paper's intent is to: (i) document how far the available mathematics can take us in assuring convergence, and (ii) illustrate what can be done computationally when proceeding heuristically by relaxing monotonicity assumptions needed to assure convergence.
+As we demonstrate in the numerical studies, all three algorithms show empirical convergence even though the underlying monotonicity properties are not verified against the network performance model.

-\begin{itemize} \item expression of the simultaneous route-and-departure choice (SRDC) dynamic user equilibrium with bounded rationality (BR-DUE) and with variable tolerance (VT-BR-DUE) as variational inequalities, differential variational inequalities, and fixed point problems in Hilbert spaces;
+In summary, contributions made by this paper include: \begin{enumerate} \item an expression of the simultaneous route-and-departure-time (SRDT) dynamic user equilibrium with bounded rationality (BR-DUE) or with variable tolerance (VT-BR-DUE) as variational inequalities, differential variational inequalities, and fixed-point problems;

-\item existence result for the SRDC VT-BR-DUE under conditions weaker than those ensuring existence of SRDC DUE \citep{existence}; and
+\item a major existence theory for the VT-BR-DUE, which relies on conditions considerably weaker than those employed for DUEs;

+\item a characterization of the compact and infinite nature of the solution set, and a procedure to find an infinite and connected solution set without numerical computations of VT-BR-DUE solutions; and

-\item a fixed-point algorithm for computing SRDC VT-BR-DUE in continuous time, which is tested on several networks in terms of solution characteristics, convergence, and computational time.
+\item three computational algorithms for computing SRDT VT-BR-DUEs with provable convergence results, which are tested on several networks in terms of solution characteristics, convergence, and computational times. \end{enumerate}